- TA Duties

 - To know about the Academic Integrity policy?

 - Pedagogical training/support?
-Connect with the TA Support website
+Help with being a TA in an online environment?
+Connect with the TA Support website.

 - Hold regular meetings

 - Communicate all course policies to TAs, for everyday and exceptional situations

 - Provide TAs with consistent feedback on their work

 - Solicit TAs for their feedback on your and your students’ performance

 - Present a united front as a teaching team